Diffusion model approach to simulating electron-proton scattering events: Numerical results and benchmarks

 We start with the inclusive momentum, rapidity, and azimuthal angle distributions for electrons $e^-$, pions $\pi^+$, kaons $K^+$.
 The comparison between the diffusion model results and \textsc{Pythia8} with and without pixelation is shown in Fig.~\ref{fig:momentum}.
+The systematic effects due to the pixelation are relatively small for the one-dimensional projections of the phase space.
+However, as we will find later on, they can become significant for other observables considered in this work.
 Analogous to Fig.~\ref{fig:pixels}, the electron $z$-distribution peaks at $z\to 1$, whereas the pion and kaon distributions peak at small-$z$ values, see the first column of Fig.~\ref{fig:momentum}.
-Due to the remapping of the $z$ values in Eq.~(\ref{eq:rescale}), both peak structures at small and large-$z$ are well described.
-We only observe a relatively small impact due to the pixelation.
-Overall, the electron distribution appears to be somewhat better reproduced compared to pions and kaons.
-In all instances, the distributions span multiple orders in magnitude, which is well described by the diffusion model.
-We also note that the multiplicities of the three particle species, modeled by different channels, are significantly different, which is well described by our model.
+We find that our mapping in Eq.~(\ref{eq:rescale}) allows us to train the diffusion model such that the $z$-spectra match relatively well.
+This is particularly noteworthy given the fact that the distributions of the three particle species differ substantially.
+However, achieving an agreement within $1\sigma$ of the estimated statistical uncertainties was not attainable.
+The model appears to have difficulties in reproducing the distributions near the edges of the phase while performing better in regions where the distributions are relatively flat.
+That being said, without the use of the mapping in Eq.~(\ref{eq:rescale}), we find that it is impossible to train the diffusion model to agree with the $z$ spectra, with deviations as large as several orders of magnitude in several regions of phase space.
+We conclude that a suitable mapping of the $z$-values is essential for training the diffusion model for electron-proton collisions.
 The rapidity distribution for electrons shows qualitatively different features compared to pions and kaons, see the middle column of Fig.~\ref{fig:momentum}.
 The difference is again due to the unique role of the leading electron in electron-proton scattering events.
 The steep drop of the rapidity distributions for electrons near $\eta\sim -3$ is due to the imposed cut on the photon virtuality $Q^2$, see also Fig.~\ref{fig:ep_events}.
-Our model achieves an accurate description of all three rapidity distributions.
+Our model achieves a reasonable description of all three rapidity distributions with discrepancies that again tend to grow near the edges of phase space.
 We note that if an additional transverse momentum cut for the electron is included, the rapidity distributions for pions and electrons would be more similar.
 Lastly, the right column of Fig.~\ref{fig:momentum} shows the azimuthal distributions where the events have been rotated such that $\phi=0$ corresponds to the direction opposite to the leading electron, which itself is not included in these histograms.
-Overall, we observe that the three bell-shaped curves of the azimuthal angular correlations are well described by the diffusion model.
-We observe small differences of the kaon distributions in the tails of the distribution.
+Overall, we observe that the three bell-shaped curves of the azimuthal angular correlations are approximately reproduced by the diffusion model.
+We observe small differences in the kaon distributions in the tails of the distribution.
 This is likely due to the relatively low multiplicity of kaons.
-As discussed above, more quantitative statements about the agreement require a detailed uncertainty quantification, which we leave for future work.
+Although we did not achieve full agreement within the statistical uncertainties, being able to approximately reproduce the distributions with the help of the remapping of the $z$-values encourages further explorations in this direction.
+Extending this work to include the estimation of model uncertainties is necessary to assess whether the observed disagreement stems from biases due to finite statistics or from a potential lack of model expressivity in our implementation.